BDC Hamburger Icon

 Open row

-As a small business owner, you must constantly consider how customers perceive your brand.
-One way you might accidentally degrade their perception and harm your reputation is by foisting an annoying email marketing campaign upon their inboxes.
+As a small business owner, you must consider how customers perceive your brand constantly.
+One way you might damage their perception accidentally and harm your reputation is by foisting an annoying email marketing campaign upon their inboxes.
 While email can be an effective — and cost-effective — marketing method, companies must find a way to enjoy its benefits while building positive customer relationships and respecting their recipients.

-We’ll highlight 10 email marketing best practices and share examples of top marketing software that can take the guesswork out of your campaigns.
+We’ll highlight 10 email marketing best practices and share examples of top marketing software that can simplify your efforts and take the guesswork out of your campaigns.

 Email marketing best practices and mistakes to avoid

-If you want to start spreading your company’s message via email marketing campaigns, follow these best practices to ensure you don’t alienate current or potential customers by being a nuisance.
+If you want to start spreading your company’s message via email marketing campaigns, follow these best practices to ensure you don’t alienate current or potential customers by coming across as a nuisance.

-Inundating subscribers with your messages can quickly alienate them.
-Marketers send billions of emails daily, and many go unanswered and unopened.
-If you send too many messages in quick succession or emails that don’t pertain to your audience’s needs, you’ll likely bore them and risk losing them altogether.
+Inundating subscribers with your messages can alienate them quickly.
+Marketers send billions of emails daily and many go unanswered and unopened.
+If you send too many messages in quick succession or emails that aren’t relevant to your audience’s needs, you’ll likely bore them and risk losing them altogether.

-A release schedule ensures your messages don’t go out too frequently.
-Most email marketing software allows you to set release timetables that vary by message type to ensure a reasonable number of emails arrives in your recipients’ inboxes.
+A consistent release schedule ensures your messages don’t go out too frequently.
+Most email marketing platforms allow you to set customizable timetables that vary by message type, helping ensure a reasonable number of emails arrive in your recipients’ inboxes.

 “We don’t usually send more than one of each a week unless it is a large holiday where there is competition for our customers’ inboxes,” noted Jennifer Neylon, SEO strategist at Best Price Nutrition.
 “We also make sure that customers don’t accidentally receive multiple copies of similarly targeted emails by excluding certain email lists and segments while scheduling emails.”